SamerLabban/ansible-for-network-automation/README.md

 Install required dependencies in virtual env: pip install wheel pip install ansible==2.9.1
+(Note: if you do "pip install ansible==2.10.1", you notice that there is no stable release of version 2.10.
+You can see latest version in returned out us 2.10.0rc1, which means release candidate 1, so it is not stable release yet).
 Verify ansible got installed: ansible --version
 Start virtual environment:  source ansible-2.9.1/bin/activate To stop virtual environment: deactivate

+Note: You can test your code on mutliple versions of ansible by creating different virtual environments and installing a different ansible version on each.